Dean X. Parmelee, MD

 Jacobson, A. J. & D.X.
 Parmelee, Editors.
 Psychoanalysis: Critical Explorations in Contemporary Theory and Practice.
 Bruner-Mazel, New York, 1981.

 Michaelsen, L.M., Parmelee, D.X., and Abbas Hyderi.
-(In Press for 2015) Team-Based Learning.
+Team-Based Learning.
 In Evidence-Based Education: Promoting Best Practice in the Teaching and Learning of Health Professional Students.To be published by Radcliffe Publishing Ltd, Abingdon, United Kingdom.
 Editors: Ted Brown and Brett Williams.
+Radcliffe, London, 2015.

 Parmelee, D.X. and al-Kadi, A. Team-Based Learning.
 In W.B.
 Jeffries, K.N.
 Huggett (eds.), An Introduction to Medical Teaching, 2nd Edition.Springer, New York, 2014.